violathadtanone/IDS706-Mini-Assignment-2/README.md

 # IDS 706 Mini Assignment 2: Start Your First Data Analysis - 10 Sep 2026

 ## Project Description
 This is the 2nd mini assignment under IDS 706 with the purpose for data analysis.
-The first part will cover the usage of pandas and polars with common data manipulation and visualisation.
-The latter part of this assignment will cover experimentation with Rust on Jupyter notebook.
+The first part covers the usage of pandas and polars with common data manipulation and visualisation.
+The latter part of this assignment covers experimentation with Rust on Jupyter notebook.

 ## Project Structure